Hepatitis C Testing

 If you have had sex with a partner who has hepatitis C or have had rough sex, especially if you already have HIV or another STD, you should get tested for hepatitis C. If you have had more than one sex partner in the last six months, have a history of STDs, have been in contact with blood or needles at work, have tattoos or body piercings, or have worked or lived in a prison, you should also get tested.
 The CDC also recommends you get tested for hepatitis C if you have ever injected drugs, were born to a mother infected with hepatitis C, have been on long-term kidney dialysis, have symptoms of liver disease, were born between 1945 and 1965 or had a blood transfusion or an organ transplant before July 1992.

-Because hepatitis C is so often asymptomatic, testing may be the only way to find out whether or not you have the virus.
-Early diagnosis and treatment of hepatitis C is essential to prevent liver damage.
+Because a hepatitis C virus infection is so often asymptomatic, testing may be the only way to find out whether or not you have the virus.
+Early diagnosis and treatment of hepatitis C are essential to prevent liver damage.

 - Loss of appetite